The Challenges Of Socializing At An Office Job (When You're Less Social By Nature)

 Most of the advice I've read on this topic falls into this camp.
 You may have heard it before too:

-- If possible, close your office door and recharge your batteries when you need to.
+- If you have your own office, close the door and recharge your batteries when you need to.

 - Get away at lunch.
-Go for a walk or tell people that's when you use the gym.
+Go for a walk or tell everyone that's when you head to the gym.

 - Spend a few minutes chatting to everyone at the start of the day, to placate the more talkative types who would otherwise drop in and interrupt you later on.

 - Explain to your co-workers you like some space, and that they shouldn't take it personally if you don't always want to hang out with them after work, etc.

 - Portray your outside life as busy and full of commitments, so you'll always have an excuse for turning down invitations to join the company's softball team, or whatnot.